PowerDNS/pdns/docs/markdown/recursor/settings.md

 the PowerDNS recursor by default does not query private space IP addresses.
 This setting can be used to expand or reduce the limitations.

+## `edns-outgoing-bufsize`
+* Integer
+* Default: 1680

+This is the value set for the EDNS0 buffer size in outgoing packets.
+Lower this if you experience timeouts.

 ## `entropy-source`
 * Path
 * Default: /dev/urandom